-The Patent & Trademark Office has granted U.S. Patent No. 8,388,347 to P.K.
+The U.S. Patent & Trademark Office granted Patent #8,388,347 to P.K.
 Beville for her Alzheimer's & dementia sensitivity training program known as The Virtual Dementia Tour®.
-Experienced by more than 500,000 in 17 countries, The Virtual Dementia Tour® is a scientifically proven method of building a greater understanding of dementia through the use of patented sensory tools and instruction.
+500,000 in 17 countries have experienced The Virtual Dementia Tour®It is a scientifically proven method of building a greater understanding of dementia through the use of patented sensory tools and instruction.

 According to the U.S. Patent & Trademark Office, award-winning geriatric specialist Beville's "Systems and Methods for Simulating Effects of Age-Related Cognitive or Physical Decline" provides "a system for allowing a user to experience a simulation of an age-related medical condition."
 U.S. Patent No. 8,388,347 relates to certain components, elements and functions of the Virtual Dementia Tour® experience.